ddpalacios/Android-Live-Tracker/README.md

- User is late to reach the nearest train   |  blue line transits to O'hare :-------------------------:|:-------------------------:
+ User is late to reach the nearest train   |  Blue line transits to O'hare :-------------------------:|:-------------------------:
 ![](images/yellow_late_to_granville.png)  |  ![](images/trains_to_ohare.png)